metablaster/WindowsFirewallRuleset/README.md

 2. Comprehensive firewall rulesets for server platforms

-3. On demand registry scan to validate integrity of active firewall filtering policy
+3. On demand or scheduled registry scan to validate integrity of active firewall filtering policy

    - Any firewall rule in the registry that is not part of this repository is reported for review
    - Because, malware, hackers and even trusted software might attempt to bypass firewall at any time

-4. Full functionality for the following editions of Windows 10.0+
+4. Full functionality for the following editions of Windows 10.0
    - Windows 10 Pro for Workstations
    - Windows 10 Pro Education
-   - Windows 10 Education
    - Windows 10 IoT Core Blast
    - Windows 10 IoT Enterprise
    - Windows 10 S